MoonPoet/xaprb-src/content/talks/srecon-approaching-unacceptable-workload-boundary/index.md

 --

-e.g. a 5% serialized task can't be sped up more than 20-fold.
+e.g. a 5% serialized task can’t be sped up more than 20-fold.

 ???
 If 5% of the work is serialized, infinite concurrency will still result in tasks